mikael-ros/mikael-ros/README.md

 # Hello 👋

-My name is **Mikael; a computer science student @ LTH, Sweden** - doing web and graphic design on the side, dabbling in mod/game development amongst many other things.
+My name is **Mikael; a 21 year old computer science student @ LTH, Sweden** - doing web and graphic design on the side, dabbling in mod/game development amongst many other things.
 I also used to do video creation, social media and streaming in the past, which have contributed to my skillset.

 ### 💬 I speak
 <pre>